Ex7740/Pantheon/README.md

 # Pantheon
+A collection of Single board computers and microcontroller

+# Pantheon V1.0
-A single board computer based around a custom CPU architecture called DEX (Dynamically extendable) , all open sourced
+A single board computer based around a custom CPU architecture call DEX (Dynamically extendable)

-# Operating System: Micro OS
-A very small, efficent operating system that can run on certain microcontrollers
+# Pantheon Lite
+A microcontroller that intergrates with Pantheon V1.0